Priscilla Kolibea Mante: Career

 Mante is a registered pharmacist with the Pharmacy Council of Ghana and a member of the Pharmaceutical Society of Ghana.
 She has been a registered pharmacist since 2010.
-Since 2013, Mante has worked at the Pharmacology Department of the Kwame Nkrumah University of Science and Technology where she is an associate professor.
+Since 2013, Mante has worked at the Pharmacology Department of KNUST, where she is an associate professor.
 She is a former chair of the Ghana Young Academy (2019 - 2022).
 In 2022, she was elected as co-chair of the Global Young Academy.
-Re-lected for a second term in 2023.
+Re-elected for a second term in 2023.
 She is the chairperson for the Academic, Social and Research Pharmacists Association of Ghana (Elected in 2023, re-elected in 2025) and a member of the governing board of the Pharmaceutical Society of Ghana (2023-2025); Re-elected for a second term (2025-2027).
 Mante is internationally recognized for her leadership in science diplomacy and research policy.
 As Co-Chair of the Global Young Academy (2022–2024), she advanced frameworks to increase early-career scientist participation in international decision-making.
 She is a member of the UNESCO Global Advisory Committee for Women in Science.
 Mante is also a member of the steering committee for the World Science Forum 2024.
 She has contributed to global science-policy dialogues through her work with international organizations such as the United Nations Economic Commission for Africa (UNECA), and the InterAcademy Partnership (IAP) and the International Science Council (ISC).
 Mante is widely known for her passion for education and leading women in science to further their careers.